 Characteristics of an Irish Red Beer

-Irish red beer is meant to be an easy-drinking pint that often has subtle flavors.
+Irish red beer is meant to be easy to drink and often has subtle flavors.
 The balance should be slightly malty with an initial toffee or caramel sweetness that can verge on the slightly grainy biscuit side.
-There should also be a touch of roasted dryness in the finish.
+A hint of roasted dryness should also be evident at end of your sip.

 Depending on your specific brew, there might be more emphasis on the caramel flavorings and the sweetness level.
 Other styles will feature the graininess and the roasted dryness more.
 Either way, however, Irish red beer should be relatively free of bitterness and easy to drink.